Lady Gaga

-Stefani Joanne Angelina Germanotta (Note: /ˈstɛfəni ˌdʒɜːrməˈnɒtə/ STEF-ən-ee-_-JUR-mə-NOT-ə) (born March 28, 1986), known professionally as Lady Gaga, is an American singer, songwriter, and actress.
-Known for her image reinventions and versatility across the entertainment industry, she is an influential figure in popular music.
+Stefani Joanne Angelina Germanotta (Note: Pronunciation: /ˈstɛfəni ˌdʒɜːrməˈnɒtə/ STEF-ən-ee-_-JUR-mə-NOT-ə) (born March 28, 1986), known professionally as Lady Gaga, is an American singer, songwriter, and actress.
+An influential figure in popular music, she is known for her image reinventions, flamboyant fashion, and versatility across the entertainment industry.
 With estimated sales of 124 million records, she is one of the best-selling music artists of all time.
-Publications such as Billboard and Rolling Stone have ranked her among the greatest artists in history.

-After signing with Interscope Records in 2007, Gaga achieved global recognition with her debut album, The Fame (2008), and its reissue The Fame Monster (2009).
-The project produced the successful singles "Just Dance", "Poker Face", "Bad Romance", "Telephone", and "Alejandro".
-Her second studio album, Born This Way (2011), explored electronic rock and techno-pop and sold more than one million copies first-week in the US.
+After signing with Interscope Records in 2007, Gaga achieved global recognition with her debut album, The Fame (2008), and its reissue, The Fame Monster (2009).
+The project yielded a string of successful singles, including "Just Dance", "Poker Face", and "Bad Romance", which made her one of the few artists with at least three Diamond-certified songs in the US.
+Her second studio album, Born This Way (2011), explored electronic rock and techno-pop and sold 1.1 million copies in the US in its first week.
 Its title track became the fastest-selling song on the iTunes Store, with over one million downloads in less than a week.
 Following her electronic dance music-influenced third album, Artpop (2013), she pursued jazz on the album Cheek to Cheek (2014) with Tony Bennett, and delved into soft rock on the album Joanne (2016).

 Gaga also ventured into acting, gaining praise for her leading roles in the miniseries American Horror Story: Hotel (2015–2016) and the films A Star Is Born (2018) and House of Gucci (2021).
-Her contributions to the A Star Is Born soundtrack, which spawned the chart-topping single "Shallow", made her the first woman to win an Academy, BAFTA, Golden Globe, and Grammy Award in one year.
-Gaga returned to her early sound with the pop-oriented albums Chromatica (2020) and Mayhem (2025), which featured the respective number-one singles "Rain on Me" and "Die with a Smile", and she continued to explore jazz with Love for Sale (2021), her second and final album with Bennett, and the soundtrack Harlequin (2024).
+Her contributions to the A Star Is Born soundtrack, which spawned the chart-topping single "Shallow", made her the first person to win an Academy, BAFTA, Golden Globe, and Grammy Award in one year.
+Gaga returned to her early sound with the pop-oriented albums Chromatica (2020) and Mayhem (2025), which respectively included the number-one singles "Rain on Me" and "Die with a Smile".
+She also continued to explore jazz with Love for Sale (2021), her second and final album with Bennett, and the soundtrack Harlequin (2024).

-Gaga has amassed six number-one studio albums and six number-one songs on the US Billboard 200 and Hot 100 charts, respectively, and is the only female artist with four singles that have each sold at least 10 million copies globally.
-She also holds the record for the most-attended concert by a female artist.
-According to Forbes, she was the world's highest-paid female musician and the most powerful celebrity in 2011, while Time named her one of the 100 most influential people in the world in 2010 and 2019.
-Her accolades include 14 Grammy Awards, a Sports Emmy Award, two Golden Globe Awards, 22 MTV Video Music Awards, and a recognition from the Songwriters Hall of Fame.
+Gaga has seven number-one albums on the Billboard 200 and six number-one songs on the Billboard Hot 100.
+She is the first female artist with four singles that each sold at least 10 million copies globally and holds the record for the most-attended concert by a woman.
+The highest-paid female musician in 2011, she has received 16 Grammy Awards, 22 MTV Video Music Awards, 2 Golden Globe Awards, a Sports Emmy Award, and a recognition from the Songwriters Hall of Fame.
 Gaga's philanthropy and activism focus on mental health awareness and LGBTQ rights.
-Her business ventures include vegan cosmetics brand Haus Labs and the non-profit organization, the Born This Way Foundation, which supports the wellness of young people.
+Her business ventures include vegan cosmetics brand Haus Labs and the non-profit Born This Way Foundation, which supports the wellness of young people.